My Top 7 Book Recommendations for A2 Spanish Readers

 Picture this: you’re in a bookstore, and a Spanish book display catches your eye.
-You love to read; you love Spanish, so you look over the books and pick one up.
+You love to read; you love Spanish, so you browse the books and pick one up.

 What happens next?